MinecraftForge/MinecraftForge/docs/SUPPORT.md

 ### Vanilla Support

-Just like Forge or mods, Mojang has its own issue tracker for Vanilla Minecraft.
+Just like Forge or mods, Mojang Studios has its own issue tracker for Vanilla Minecraft.
 This official [bug tracker](https://bugs.mojang.com/projects/MC/issues/) has the exclusive purpose of managing any concrete issues with the game's code and functionality.
 It is *not* a place for requesting any features or getting help with playing the game, similar to the Forge issue tracker.

 Writing a Helpful Bug Report
 ----------------------------